aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLTX via Java or Online App" h2="On Premise Java API to convert DOT to XLTX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting DOT to XLTX is a simple two step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that enables users to easily convert DOT to HTML.

+The first step in the process is to use Aspose.Words for Java to export DOT to HTML.
+Aspose.Words for Java is a powerful document manipulation API that enables users to easily convert DOT to HTML.
+It provides a wide range of features that allow users to manipulate documents in a variety of ways.
+It also provides a comprehensive set of features that enable users to easily convert DOT to HTML.

+The second step in the process is to use Aspose.Cells for Java to convert HTML to XLTX.
+Aspose.Cells for Java is a powerful document manipulation API that enables users to easily convert HTML to XLTX.
+It provides a wide range of features that allow users to manipulate documents in a variety of ways.
+It also provides a comprehensive set of features that enable users to easily convert HTML to XLTX.

-You can converting DOT to XLTX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTX.
+By using Aspose.Total for Java, users can easily convert DOT to XLTX in a simple two step process.
+Aspose.Words for Java enables users to export DOT to HTML, and Aspose.Cells for Java enables users to convert HTML to XLTX.
+With the help of Aspose.Total for Java, users can easily convert DOT to XLTX in a matter of minutes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}